All Episodes

 Hi, welcome back, ladies and gentlemen.

-Now, just to close the loop on this, this is a commentary by James Dellingpole in the UK telegraph today.
+Now, just to close the loop on this, this is a commentary by James Dellingpole in the UK Telegraph today.

-I and just an excerpt here.
+And just an excerpt here.

-What this is, it's it's an article on that crook, that greedy crook, Pachari from India, who ran the IP or runs the IPCC, the UN's uh climate panel, and how he got rich ruining the last steel plant in Britain.
+What this is, it's an article on that crook, that greedy crook, Pachari from India, who ran the IP, or runs the IPCC, the UN's climate panel, and how he got rich ruining the last steel plant in Britain, and how the mainstream media in Britain has tried to quash that story.

-It's a common.
+It's a comment.

 He said we need to apply gentle social pressure on people to bring down their energy use.